tardate/LittleArduinoProjects/README.md

-# 250 Little Electronics and Arduino Projects
+# 251 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [pedalShieldUno/AudioDSP](./playground/pedalShieldUno/AudioDSP) - test and develop the AudioDSP library for programming the pedalSHIELD Uno.
+> Latest addition:sparkles: [BoldportClub/TheLady](./BoldportClub/TheLady) - A ladybird soldering and display kit from The Boldport Club (Project #4).

 Just my collection of electronics projects, many involving an Arduino in one way or another.